-A UK first or second class (2.2) Honours degree or an equivalent internationally recognised qualification
+A 2:2 (or above) UK Honours degree or an equivalent internationally recognised qualification.

 Months of entry